Google Tables discontinued: Why and how to migrate to Softr

 Here’s how to get started:

-- Connect your data: Export your data from Google Tables into Google Sheets and connect it to Softr, or import everything directly into Softr’s built-in database (this is the recommended method).
+- Connect your data: Import everything directly into Softr Databases (recommended), or export your data from Google Tables into Google Sheets and connect it to Softr.

 - Set up users and permissions: Easily mirror your existing user roles with Softr’s flexible user groups and granular permission settings.

-- Publish your app: Add your domain and branding, then launch your upgraded business app.
+- Publish your app: Add your domain and branding, then launch your upgraded operational business software.